betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 we argue for a change in <i>what</i> a scientific publication is.
 Traditionally, a scientific publication has been characterized as a self-contained monograph describing the researchers' contribution and presenting results.
-The community benefits of this classical publication formats are limited, especially in comparison with other, more effective technology dissemination systems such as [Git](https://git-scm.com/), which are employed by virtually all software community efforts, feature powerful
+The community benefits of this classical publication format is limited, especially in comparison with other, more effective technology dissemination systems such as [Git](https://git-scm.com/), which are employed by virtually all software community efforts, feature powerful